 Two star items bring the importance of this collection to Scotland into sharp focus.

 The first, a 'Commonplace Book' compiled by Robert Burns between 1783-85 — when the Bard was yet to publish his work or achieve fame — contains his earliest surviving poems, notes and ideas.

 The second is the working manuscript of the great novel 'Rob Roy'.
 Written in Sir Walter Scott's own hand, it is the only manuscript novel of his to remain in private hands.

-These are lynchpins of Scottish literature, yet are at risk of being separated, dispersed and lost from public ownership.
+These are lynchpins of Scottish literature, yet were at risk of being separated, dispersed and lost from public ownership.

 An opportunity to safeguard the collection

 Having been privately owned since the late 19th century, these manuscripts are now being sold at auction.
-As a member of a special consortium coordinated by the Friends of the National Libraries, we have succeeded in delaying the auction.
-We now have until the end of October to collectively raise £15 million to save this material for the nation.
+As a member of a special consortium coordinated by the Friends of the National Libraries, we have succeeded in delaying the auction. £15 million is needed to save this material for the nation.
 The value of the 40 'Scottish items' in the collection is £2.75 million.

 We cannot let items of such cultural and historical value go abroad or into private hands.
 They should, and must, be added to the national, public collection.

-The National Library of Scotland is therefore working together with the other Scottish members of the consortium — Abbotsford and the National Trust for Scotland — to raise the money needed to bring these giants of Scottish literature home.
-Please donate now if you can.
+The National Library of Scotland has therefore been working together with the other Scottish members of the consortium — Abbotsford and the National Trust for Scotland — to raise the money needed to bring these giants of Scottish literature home.

-If you would like to discuss making a significant pledge to save the Honresfield Library, contact the Development team.
+If you would like to learn more about the appeal to save the Honresfield Library, contact the Development team.